 Discussion Forums: will be available weekly on Brightspace.
-To create dialog with your classmates, I suggest completing your initial post by Wednesday and then respond to two of your group mates later in the week.
-These are graded on completion, not accuracy.
+To create dialog with your classmates, please complete your initial post by Wednesday and then respond to at least two of your group mates by Friday.
+These are graded on completion, not accuracy but your post should be substantial and work to build an engaging community of learners.
 The first discussion post "Introduce Yourself" will be your first interaction with the class.
 This will allow you to connect with me as well as your fellow classmates.

-Cultural Competency: 4 extra credit opportunities, 1 per unit to gain knowledge, awareness, and skills related to cultural humility.
-There are several core competencies endorsed by the Association of American Medical

-Colleges (AAMC), Group on Student Affairs (GSA), and the Committee on Admission (COA) that are in demand for students applying to graduate programs or seeking employment.
+Cultural Competency: four extra credit opportunities, 1 per unit to gain knowledge, awareness, and skills related to cultural humility.
+There are several core competencies endorsed by the Association of American Medical Colleges (AAMC), Group on Student Affairs (GSA), and the Committee on Admission (COA) that are in demand for students applying to graduate programs or seeking employment.
 Cultural competence is one of them and the overall learning objectives desired are:

-- demonstrate knowledge of socio-cultural factors that affect interactions and behaviors - shows an appreciation and respect for multiple dimensions of diversity - recognized and acts on the obligation to inform one's own judgement - engages diverse and competing perspectives as a resource for learning, citizenship, and work - recognizes and appropriately address bias in themselves and others - interacts effectively with people from diverse backgrounds
+- ✓ demonstrate knowledge of socio-cultural factors that affect interactions and behaviors - ✓ shows an appreciation and respect for multiple dimensions of diversity - ✓ recognized and acts on the obligation to inform one's own judgement - ✓ engages diverse and competing perspectives as a resource for learning, citizenship, and work - ✓ recognizes and appropriately address bias in themselves and others - ✓ interacts effectively with people from diverse backgrounds